 “An oasis in the heart of the Medina with arty rooms, an inviting pool and delectable food”

-Situated in the Mouassine district of the old Medina, a 5-minute stroll from the vibrant Djemaa El Fna, the words ‘prime location’ and L’Orangeraie are inseparable.
+Situated in the Mouassine district of the old Medina, a five-minute stroll from the vibrant Djemaa El Fna, the words ‘prime location’ and L’Orangeraie are inseparable.
 But it’s not just a pretty face in the right place.
-Inside, this harmonious 7-room townhouse wraps itself gracefully around 2 expansive patios - one with fountains and aromatic flowers, the other with a mosaic swimming pool and steamy hammam.
+Inside, this harmonious seven-room townhouse wraps itself gracefully around two expansive patios - one with fountains and aromatic flowers, the other with a mosaic swimming pool and steamy hammam.
 And, literally topping it off, a dazzling roof terrace with views to the Atlas Mountains.
 Romantic bliss.

 - It gets booked up quickly